Middle kingdoms of India: The Paramaras

 The Paramara dynasty was a Rajput dynasty in early Medieval India who ruled over Malwa region in central India.
 This dynasty was founded by Upendra in c.
 800 CE.
 The most significant ruler of this dynasty was Bhoja who was a philosopher king and polymath.
 The seat of the Paramara kingdom was Dhara Nagari (the present day Dhar city in Madhya Pradesh state).

-Chalukyas
+Chaulukyas

 Modhera Sun Temple built by the Chaulukyas.

-The Chaulukyas (also called Solankis) was another Rajput dynasty In Gujarat, Anhilwara (modern Siddhpur Patan) served as their capital.
+The Chaulukyas (also called Solankis) was another Rajput dynasty In Gujarat, Anhilwara (modern Patan) served as their capital.
 Gujarat was a major center of Indian Ocean trade, and Anhilwara was one of the largest cities in India, with population estimated at 100,000 in the year 1000.
-The Chaulukyas were patrons of the great seaside temple of Shiva at Somnath Patan in Kathiawar; Bhima Dev helped rebuild the temple after it was sacked by Mahmud of Ghazni in 1026.
+The Chaulukyas were great patrons of Somnath Temple at Veraval in Saurashtra; Bhima Dev helped rebuild the temple after it was sacked by Mahmud of Ghazni in 1026.
 His son, Karna, conquered the Bhil king Ashapall or Ashaval, and after his victory established a city named Karnavati on the banks of the Sabarmati River, at the site of modern Ahmedabad.